Dennis-Rotich/Customer_support_analyzer/README.md

 ## Similarity
 Obtained the most similar call from the dataframe to the query, 'wrong package delivery'.
-Used spaCy's small English model with its similarity_score method to provide similarity scores to each text in the dataframe Obtained the text of the transcription with the highest similarity score
+Used spaCy's small English model with its similarity_score method to provide similarity scores to each text in the dataframe.
+Obtained the text of the transcription with the highest similarity score